agentsim/agentsim.github.io/_posts/2020-09-16-implementing_parallel_evaluation_of_iirs.markdown

 title:  "Implementing the parallel evaluation of IIR filters"
 date:   2020-09-16 13:49:17 -0400
 ---
-# Understanding "IIR filters can be evaluated in parallel"

 ## Introduction

 This is an attempt to understand Raph Levien's [IIR filters can be evaluated in parallel](https://raphlinus.github.io/audio/2019/02/14/parallel-iir.html) by a person with no particular knowledge of DSP, filtering or relevant mathematics, just an interest in evaluating an IIR filter in parallel and a good deal of programming experience!
 The goal is to produce an implementation of this article demonstrating in code the approach Raph describes.
+The code won't be optimal by any means, but should serve as a sufficient base for building something much better.

 Right from the get go we get an inkling this might not be as straight-forward as we might hope: